trunk-io/docs/check/configuration/supported/rufo.md

 ## Auto Enabling

-rufo will be auto-enabled if any of its config files are present: *`.rufo`*
+rufo will be auto-enabled if a `.rufo` config file is present.

 ## Settings

 rufo supports the following config files:
 * `.rufo`

 You can move these files to `.trunk/configs` and `trunk check` will still find them.
 See [Moving Linter Configs](..#moving-linter-configs) for more info.